PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/NunoDuarte/DesignPatternsReviewLog.md

 **Comments:**

-- The Design 2 and Design 3 are missing
-- In the title of the Design 1, is missing the name of the Design pattern
+- The pattern seems to be well identified.
+- The diagram seems to be well-made.
+- In the discussion it's only addressed why the pattern is referred, but would be good to explain how this pattern is beneficial to the project.

 # Design Pattern 2 (Adapter Pattern)
 **Reviewer:** Nelson Martins